aws-samples/aws-deployment-pipeline-reference-architecture/docs/application-pipeline/ri-cdk-pipeline.md

 ???+ required "Deploy Software"
-    The *Launch Environment* action above creates a new [Amazon ECS Task Definition](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definitions.html) for the new docker image and then updates the Amazon ECS Service to use the new Task Definition. for the new docker image and then updates the Amazon ECS Service to use the new Task Definition. for the new docker image and then updates the Amazon ECS Service to use the new Task Definition.
+    The *Launch Environment* action above creates a new [Amazon ECS Task Definition](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definitions.html) for the new docker image and then updates the Amazon ECS Service to use the new Task Definition.

 ???+ required "Integration Tests"
     Integration tests are preformed during the *Build Source* action.
 They are defined with with [SoapUI](https://www.soapui.org/) in `fruit-api-soapui-project.xml`.
 They are executed by [Maven](https://maven.apache.org/) in the `integration-test` phase using plugins in `pom.xml`.
 Spring Boot is configure to start a local instance of the application with an H2 database during the `pre-integration-test` phase and then to terminate on the `post-integration-test` phase.
 The results of the unit tests are uploaded to [AWS Code Build Test Reports](https://docs.aws.amazon.com/codebuild/latest/userguide/test-reporting.html) to track over time.